Updated, April 2015

-ALWAYS distinguish a trademark from surrounding text by using it in all capital letters or at least initial caps; by using it in bold, italic, or underlined fonts; by placing it within “quotes”; or by using it in a stylized or graphic form that differs from the surrounding text.
-If the trademark is registered, use the ® symbol or other appropriate registration notice.
+ALWAYS distinguish a trademark from surrounding text by using it in all capital letters (or, at least, with initial capitals); by using it in a bold, italic or underlined font; by placing it within double quotation marks (“ ”); or by using it in a stylized or graphic form that differs from the surrounding text.
+If the trademark is registered, use the superscript ® symbol or other appropriate registration notice.

 NEVER use a trademark as a noun.
 Always use a trademark as an adjective modifying a noun.